line/ts-remove-unused/README.md

 <!-- prettier-ignore-start -->

 ```

 Usage:
-  $ tsr [...entrypoints]
+  tsr [options] [...entrypoints]

-Commands:
-  [...entrypoints]  regex patterns to match entrypoints

-For more info, run any command with the `--help` flag:
-  $ tsr --help

 Options:
   -p, --project <file>    Path to your tsconfig.json
   -w, --write             Write changes in place
   -r, --recursive         Recursively look into files until the project is clean
   --include-d-ts          Check for unused code in .d.ts files
   -h, --help              Display this message
   -v, --version           Display version number

 Examples:
+  # Check unused code for a project with an entrypoint of src/main.ts
+  tsr 'src/main\.ts$'

+  # Write changes in place
+  tsr --write 'src/main\.ts$'

+  # Check unused code for a project with a custom tsconfig.json
-npx tsr 'src/main\.ts$'
+  tsr --project tsconfig.app.json 'src/main\.ts$'

+  # Check unused code for a project with multiple entrypoints in src/pages
+  tsr 'src/pages/.*\.ts$'

 ```
 <!-- prettier-ignore-end -->